ArielBerkovich/Json2Avro/README.md

 more bullet proof convertor.

-This feature is necessary regarding schema evolution when a schema is written in a database with multiple sercices using it with each having their own schema version
+This feature is necessary regarding schema evolution when a schema is written in a database with multiple sercices using it with each having their own schema version.